Inclusive Excellence

 Social Justice is a process, not an outcome, which (1) seeks fair (re)distribution of resources, opportunities, and responsibilities; (2) challenges the roots of oppression and injustice; (3) empowers all people to exercise self-determination and realize their full potential; (4) and builds social solidarity and community capacity for collaborative action.
 (UC Berkeley Social Welfare)

-UVA Wise strives to be excellent in all aspects of college life; therefore, a commitment to diversity, equity and inclusion is essential.
+UVA Wise strives to be excellent in all aspects of college life; therefore, a commitment to inclusive excellence is essential.
 This commitment enacts the principles of social justice, defined as:

 “... a process, not an outcome, which (1) seeks fair (re)distribution of resources, opportunities, and responsibilities; (2) challenges the roots of oppression and injustice; (3) empowers all people to exercise self-determination and realize their full potential; (4) and builds social solidarity and community capacity for collaborative action.”
 (UC Berkeley Social Welfare)